Class sizes

 But regardless it backs my view that the impact of smaller class sizes is minimal, unless it is a massive difference.
 In other words a size of 15 will make a big difference compared to 30, but a class of 25 compared to a class of 27 will not.

-It would have been nice of the has told their definitions of smaller and larger class sizes, so the calculation can be checked.
-There isn't enough info in the story to verify it.
+It would have been nice of the HoS has told us their definitions of smaller and larger class sizes, so the calculation can be checked.
+There isn’t enough info in the story to verify it.